 None of this evidence is readily available.
 In some cases, trucking companies might even attempt to hide or destroy these records.
 As such, you need a qualified truck accident lawyer who can investigate the crash and collect and preserve the evidence you need for your claim to succeed.

-Complex Liability in Trucking Accidents
+Complex Liability in New Jersey Trucking Accidents

 Another major factor that separates truck accident claims from other kinds of vehicle accidents is the complicated nature of liability.
 Unlike a “standard” car accident case where the driver is usually the one and only party responsible, multiple parties can be held at fault for a big rig collision.